Graph Masked Autoencoders with Transformers: Graph Masked Autoencoder

 \subsubsection{Asymmetric encoder-decoder design}

-In GMAE, the encoder and decoder are asymmetric.
+In GMAE, the encoder and the decoder are asymmetric.
 The encoder is a deep graph transformer while the decoder is a shallow graph transformer.
-For example, in our experiments, a encoder with 16 layers and a decoder with 2 layers can achieve state-of-the-art performance in most cases.
+For example, in our experiments, an encoder with 16 layers and a decoder with 2 layers can achieve state-of-the-art performance in most cases.
 Such a design leads to an expressive encoder and meanwhile saves computation resources.
 Although our encoder is deep, the size of the input feature matrix is reduced because of the masking mechanism.
 However, a conventional end-to-end graph transformer is a deep transformer just like our encoder, but with a full feature matrix as the input, which makes the memory consumption quite large.
-On the other hand, the input to our decoder is a full feature matrix with inserted mask tokens, which seems to have a large memory consumption.
-In fact, since the decoder is very shallow, the computational load is still quite small.
+On the other hand, the input to our decoder is an embedding matrix of full size, which seems to have a large memory consumption.
+In fact, since the decoder is shallow, the computational load is still quite small.